The Claims unit oversees all first-party and third-party claims for the state. The unit is divided into several subsections, listed below.

 This unit handles claims covering the legal liability for the State of Louisiana arising out of occurrences resulting in injuries or property damage to others that do not involve licensed vehicles, as well as certain obligations of others assumed under contract.
 These coverages include premises and operations, completed operations and products liability, elevator and escalator liability, personal injury, watercraft liability, contractual liability, wrongful acts, errors and omissions (professional liability), public officials (directors and officers or educational liability), custodial, garage keepers legal liability, foster parents, protective liability, and fire damage legal liability.

-General Liability accidents should be reported to ORM through Claims Capture using the link at the top of the page.
+General Liability accidents should be reported to ORM through Global Intake using the link at the top of the page.

 This unit handles claims from State employees who are injured on the job.
 ORM provides Workers' Compensation coverage for employees of all covered State agencies.

-Workers' compensation incidents should be reported to ORM through Claims Capture using the links at the top of the page.
+Workers' compensation incidents should be reported to ORM through Global Intake using the links at the top of the page.

 Transitional Duty Reports